-When Glitnir Banki hf was placed under Icelandic government administration in 2008, Eksportfinans treated the exposure against this bank as not satisfactory guaranteed, and have since then booked this exposure at fair value according to the expected payout ratio from the bank.
-Also, in 2012 Eksportfinans filed a court petition in Iceland claiming part of the exposure was to be treated as priority claims under article 112 of Act no. 21/1991, confer paragraph 3 of article 102 of Act no. 161/2002 at the winding up of Glitnir Banki hf.
+In 2008, the Icelandic financial institution Glitnir Banki hf was placed under Icelandic government administration.
+Since then, Eksportfinans has treated the credit exposure against the bank as not satisfactorily guaranteed, applying the expected payout ratio to calculate the claim's fair value in the balance sheet.

+In 2012 Eksportfinans filed a court petition in Iceland, claiming that part of the exposure was to be treated as priority claims under article 112 of Act no. 21/1991, confer paragraph 3 of article 102 of Act no. 161/2002, at the winding up of Glitnir Banki hf.

 On July 19, 2013 the District Court of Reykjavik, Iceland ruled in favor of Eksportfinans ASA that the company's claims of USD 25 million (ISK 3,256 million or NOK 150 million) and NOK 318 million (ISK 6,144 million) are accepted as priority claims.
 Eksportfinans was also awarded full legal costs.
-The ruling of the District Court of Reykjavik is not final and enforceable as the Winding-up Board of Glitnir Banki hf has announced that it will appeal.
+On October 15, 2013 the ruling of the District Court of Reykjavik was upheld by the Supreme Court of Iceland and is now final and enforceable.